davidrobertbrt/phpVanillaMVC-Framework/README.md

 The routing class automatically calls the middleware. $data represents the Response / Request based on what you need.
 For example if a user is not logged in, you can send a Response using the `Response` class.
 Simply create a new Request and pass it through `$data`. **Make sure that you always return `$data` because you might lose the request / response.**

-To use the middlewares created in your applicatoin, define them in the `Middlewares.php` file based on the routes you defined in `routes.php`.
+To use the middlewares created in your application, define them in the `Middlewares.php` file based on the routes you defined in `routes.php`.

 ### Using the Cookie utility class